Tales of Frankenstein

 Tales of Frankenstein is an unsold TV pilot filmed in 1958.
-It was a co-production of Hammer Film Productions and Columbia Pictures.
+It was a co-production of Hammer Film Productions and Screen Gems, the television subsidiary of Columbia Pictures.
 The film is a mixture of elements from both the Hammer and Universal Pictures versions of Frankenstein, based on Mary Shelley's 1818 novel Frankenstein; or, The Modern Prometheus.
 The episode title, which does not appear onscreen, is "The Face in the Tombstone Mirror".

 The film is in the public domain.

 Plot

 Baron Frankenstein sends his servants away every night, even in the worst weather, so he can be alone with his experiments.
 One night he brings his creation to life, but having the brain of a murderer, it tries to strangle him.
 In the struggle it is accidentally electrocuted.
 He decides he needs to find a new brain, from someone more intelligent.

 That night, Paul and Christine Halpert arrive in the village, to visit the Baron.
 They are hoping he can cure Paul's illness, but the Baron refuses, telling them that a hospital can do more than he can.
 The couple stay at a local inn and consult the village doctor.
 It is no use; Paul dies.

 The Baron pays the cemetery groundskeeper to leave the grave unsealed the night after the funeral.
 Christine finds the grave defiled the next day, with a locket that was buried with Paul lying on the ground.
 Christine coerces the groundskeeper to tell her who paid him to leave the grave open.
 He tells her it was Frankenstein.

 Frankenstein has by this time transplanted Paul's brain into the body of the Monster.
 As Paul discovers his new body, he becomes violent and pursues the Baron.
 Christine arrives at the castle to find out what the Baron did with Paul.
 The Baron tries to feign ignorance until the Monster smashes into the room to kill Frankenstein.

 Paul chases the Baron outside, through woods and old castle ruins before catching up with him.
 Christine stops him from harming the Baron, reminding him that the Baron had only done what they asked.
 She tells him he was a good man and begs him not to throw it away just because of a hideous body.

 Paul throws himself down some castle ruins, and is buried.
 Frankenstein tries to dig him out, but the constable arrives to charge him with body snatching.

 As he is being arrested, the Baron tells the policeman, "You have your job to do, and so have I – and I don't think either of us would let anything stand in the way of our respective destinies...time is a small matter... there is always tomorrow."